3dlg-hcvc/minsu3d/README.md

 <sup>1</sup> The official pretrained SoftGroup model was trained with HAIS checkpoint as pretrained backbone.

 ## Visualization
 We provide scripts to visualize the predicted segmentations and bounding boxes.
-To use the visualization scripts, place the mesh (ply) file and metadata file from the Scannet dataset as follows.
+To use the visualization scripts, place the mesh (ply) file and alignment file from the Scannet dataset as follows.

 ```
 minsu3d-internal